 Energy Efficiency and Conservation Projects

-With a $1.2 million Energy Efficiency and Conservation block grant funded through the American Recovery and Reinvestment Act, the city is pursuing six natural resource conservation projects:
+With a $1.2 million Energy Efficiency and Conservation block grant funded through the American Recovery and Reinvestment Act, the city pursued six natural resource conservation projects:

 - Electric vehicle charging stations;

 - Replacement of 90 gas vehicles in the city fleet with hybrids;

 - Traffic demand management services for Bellevue businesses and residents;

 - Recreation facility lighting fixture retrofits;